-Economical Description

-6. Green Energy Park Livno

-Cogeneration Plant and District Heating System on Biomass of City Livno

-Livno, Bosnia and Herzegovina

-The project "Green Energy Park Livno" includes the development, design and implementation of renewable energies.
+Economical Description 7.
+Green Energy Park Livno Cogeneration Plant and District Heating System on Biomass of City Livno Livno, Bosnia and Herzegovina Period of the Retrofitting Project: 2012 - 2016 Project Summary The project "Green Energy Park Livno" includes the development, design and implementation of renewable energies.
 It aims to contribute to a more secure, competitive and sustainable energy production in the Municipality of Livno through targeted support of renewable energies in form of wood chips and solar.
 The project increases the use of renewable energy sources, specifically for heating public buildings, business buildings and individual houses, as well as renewable electricity production.
 Many benefits have been achieved by implementing the retrofitting measures from 2012 to 2016 such as reconstruction of 2,600 m of pipe network, upgrading of the boiler room, installation of additional biomass boilers, extension of the piping network.
 In 2013, photovoltaic panels ($844 \text{ m}^2/79 \text{ kW}p$) were also installed.